Nobody has had a 2010 quite like Nick Clegg. He’s been up, down, but as Shortlist’s Andrew Dickens discovers, is far from out.

 Had a pint together yet?

 No, we haven’t been out for a pint yet.
-We work very well together, but it’s a working partnership.
+We work very well together, but it’s a working sponsored_longform.
 We’re not looking to be lifelong friends.
 That’s not the idea.
 The idea is for two separate leaders of two separate parties to try to get things sorted.

 Will you exchange Christmas cards?

 [Laughs] Since I haven’t even decided what kind of Christmas card I’m going to send, it’s a bit premature to know that, but I think possibly we will.

 And, in this age of austerity, will there be cuts in the Clegg household this Christmas?

 I will do the normal routine of jumping on a Ryanair flight to spend Christmas with my in-laws in central Spain.
 We’ve done it ever since Miriam and I got married.
 In fact, all of our holidays are with my in-laws.
 There’s nothing wildly glamorous about it.

 It’d be quite tough to explain to your kids why the present budget has had to be slashed...